tylerneylon/pumba/readme.md

 comments in
 [the parse4 script](https://github.com/tylerneylon/pumba/blob/master/parse4.lua.md).

+### The `parse5.lua.md` script

+Run this as `./parse5.lua.md 02.input`.

+This script parses a simple C-like language.
+I'm getting experience with function definitions, symbol tables, and rule specifications that may support regular-expression-like operators.

 ## What is in progress

-### The `parse5.lua.md` script

-This script is being built to parse a simple C-like language.
-In doing so, I'm getting experience with function defintions, symbol tables, and rule specifications that may support regular-expression-like operators.
+Next I plan to write up lessons learned from the original project water.

+This write-up will probably be a markdown document in this repo.

 ### Future ideas